-5.1 Approach to Adaptive Management
+Approach to Adaptive Management 4.1

 Implementation of an adaptive management approach can only be effective if there are baseline conditions to refer to during monitoring.
 The data collected during Phase I for this CMP provides the benchmark against which the management objectives for the MVHF ESA (south) can be measured against.
-Further baseline data is collected by the UTRCA through regular maintenance operations as well as by the City through compilation of public observations.
+Further baseline data is collected by the UTRCA through regular monitoring as well as by the City through compilation of public observations.

-For adaptive management to be effective, a sustainable monitoring program and evaluation of the results is required to be implemented in order to maintain objective of preserving the ecological integrity of the MVHF ESA (south) while achieving community and social objectives.
+For adaptive management to be effective, a sustainable monitoring program and evaluation of the results is required to be implemented in order to maintain objective of preserving the ecological integrity of the MVHF ESA (south) consistent with the objectives in Section 1.2.3.